syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 * **Header**: Auto wrap will be enabled only for the header.
 * **Content**: Auto wrap will be enabled only for the content.

-> When a column width is not specified, then auto wrap of columns will be adjusted with respect to the datagrid's width.
+> When a column width is not specified, then auto wrap of columns will be adjusted with respect to the DataGrid's width.

 In the following example, the [TextWrapSettings.WrapMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridTextWrapSettings.html#Syncfusion_Blazor_Grids_GridTextWrapSettings_WrapMode) is set to **Content**.